Everyday Trials

 me.
 If that does not happen, they tend to raise their voice and say the

-following, “well, what would you like, dear” (in a booming voice).
+following, “Well, what would you like, dear” (in a booming voice).
 I am not

 deaf.
-I do have terrible vision and, by my admission, am a really bad driver
+I have terrible vision and, by my admission, am a really bad driver, running into more objects than I care to admit.
+However, not being able to hear is

 not a flaw of mine.
 Indeed, some say that I hear way too well.
-When someone
+When someone speaks to me like I am completely deaf, I am often tempted to respond with a snotty, unsuspected comment.
+I’ve only done this once or twice, but let’s say it

 catches them off guard.
 Every time one of these exchanges occurs, I am baffled